-Eventually the lovely notebook
+Eventually the lovely notebook found a good use |

 Apart from being a rather complex decorating pattern on cloth, a toile is a test garment used to create a cut pattern to suit a person's shape.
 According to Roger, our couture teacher, one doesn't need a dummy if one has a pattern made from a toile, as a dummy is symmetric while people usually aren't.
 So a cloth tailored to the body will do the trick.